Patient Billing Preferences by Generation

 Access to electronic health records

 As noted by the Managed Healthcare Executive study, healthcare consumers of all ages increasingly expect seamless access to their electronic health records (EHRs) at the practice level.
-Without offering this capability, practices may become less able to attract new patients, especially Millennials and members of Generation Z. About 75 percent of these groups requested direct EHR access, in addition to 53 percent of the Silent generation, 57 percent of Baby Boomers, and 71 percent of Generation X.
+Without offering this capability, practices may become less able to attract new patients, especially Millennials and members of Generation Z. About 75% of these groups requested direct EHR access, in addition to 53% of the Silent generation, 57% of Baby Boomers, and 71% of Generation X.

 Widespread digital adoption

-A 2019 study by McKinsey & Co. indicated that 77 percent of healthcare consumers of all ages use digital technology to pay medical bills.
+A recent study by McKinsey & Co. indicated that 77% of healthcare consumers of all ages use digital technology to pay medical bills.
 Beyond billing, they also rely on their devices to:

-- Search for doctor, hospital, or health system costs (66 percent)
+- Search for doctor, hospital, or health system costs (66%)